lmangall/push_swap/README.md

 # Yet to do
 -
 - double check the check_int func and clean it
-- implement a small number algo ?
+- implement a 4 number algo
-- add a test to check if already sorted
-- Use tester
 - Check for leaks
 - polish and check makefile
 - final norminette
-- check exit_free relative to check_int (doest it free, should it free?)
-- organize code
-- clean readme

 > Radix sort: